MHTrXz/meilisearch-final-project/README.md

-# Meilisearch project - search engine on movies
+# Meilisearch project - simple search on movies

 To run this project:

-0- Install meilisearch
+0. Install meilisearch
-1- Install dependencies in requirements.txt (you are going to download pytorch! at least 2GB) 2- Run create_index.py to setup meilisearch database 3- Run api.py
+1. Install dependencies in requirements.txt (you are going to download pytorch! at least 2GB)
+2. Run create_index.py to setup meilisearch database
+3. Run api.py
-4- Open index.html
+4. Open index.html
-5- Perform search query
+5. Perform your search query

 Information Retrieval Course - Jul 2024